NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 We produce products for both commericial and consumer clients, with a focus on high quality goods.

 **User message:** Please can you help me to come up with three points that we can base our battery-first marketing strategy on for small business owners.
+Please focus on small business owners who are likely to be averse to new technologies.

 -----------